NirBerko/Projet/README.md

 ## How to run this project

+ 1. `npm install` to install lerna and other dependencies
- 1. `npm run bootstrap` to install all dependencies by Lerna
+ 1. `npm run bootstrap` to bootstrap your project via Lerna
  2.   `npm start` to start both server and client